springdoc/springdoc-openapi-demos/docs/src/main/resources/index.md

    </dependency>
 ```

+##  Spring Data REST support
+There no automatic generation planned to spring-data-rest annotations.
+You need to use OAS3 annotations on your spring-data-rest parameters.
+You can also contribute to add the support for the different annotations (@RepositoryRestResource, @QueryDSL, ...)

 ## **Introduction to springdoc-openapi-maven-plugin**

 The aim of springdoc-openapi-maven-plugin is to generate json and yaml OpenAPI description  during build time.